This article was written by Paul Geisler Jr.

 This article was published in the Fall 2014 Baseball Research Journal

-The brothers Dizzy Dean and Paul “Daffy” Dean are remembered as perhaps the greatest brother pitching duo ever.
-They combined to win win 49 games for the 1934 St. Louis Cardinals, and four more in the World Series.
-Now, meet their older brother Elmer Monroe Dean, “Elmer the Great,” “long recognized as the ace goober salesman of the Texas League” and “almost as celebrated in his line as his younger brothers are as pitchers.”1
+The brothers Jay Hanna (“Dizzy,” also known as Jerome Herman) Dean and Paul Dee (“Daffy”) Dean are remembered as perhaps the greatest brother pitching duo ever.
+Combining to win 49 games for the 1934 St. Louis Cardinals, they won all four Cardinals’ wins in the seven-game World Series.
+Well, meet their older brother Elmer Monroe Dean, “Elmer the Great,” “long recognized as the ace goober salesman of the Texas League” and “almost as celebrated in his line as his younger brothers are as pitchers.”1

-Born in 1909 to sharecroppers Albert and Alma Dean in rural Arkansas, Elmer spent most of his childhood picking cotton and playing baseball with his younger brothers.[fn]The website findagrave.com lists his birth date as March 11, 1909, while some sources indicate he was born in 1908.[/fn] Both parents had athletic backgrounds.
+Born in 1909 to sharecroppers Albert and Alma Dean in rural Arkansas, Elmer spent most of his childhood picking cotton and playing baseball with his younger brothers.2 Both parents had athletic backgrounds.
 “Ab” played third base on a semipro nine, and Alma batted lead-off for her softball team.
 The family worked as share-croppers and moved often, following the crops.
 In all they had five children, but the first two died early.
 Jay and Paul followed Elmer, in 1910 and 1912, respectively.

 The boys played ball, usually barefoot, wherever they could find an open spot, with a potato sack for home plate, a rock wound with string for a ball, and whatever kind of stick they could find for a bat.
 Elmer usually caught his brothers’ pitches, or shagged flies in the outfield.
 Sometimes they played pick-up games for money, with the stakes reaching 50 cents or a dollar, equivalent to a day’s wages.5 Elsie Brennen Wachtel, who grew up on a farm neighboring the farm where the Deans worked, remembers Dizzy had a rhyme for the boys: “Poodle, Jay, and Paul—and that’s all.”6

 About four years later, Elmer, now working on a farm in Arkansas, noticed a newspaper picture of Dizzy pitching for Houston in the Dixie Series of 1931.
 “That’s my brother!” shouted Elmer.
 Others in the drugstore with Elmer read him the story, and the druggist sent a letter to Dizzy, who by then was barnstorming through small towns in Missouri and Arkansas with brother Paul.
 Paul and Dizzy went to reclaim their older brother.
 “We liked to never get Elmer to go,” remembered Paul.
 They packed him in their car with his possessions stuffed in a pasteboard suitcase.
 Paul drove, and Dizzy sat with Elmer in the back.
 “Diz just took that suitcase and throwed it out the back of the car,” continued Paul.